|

 1845 |

-condition got worse: his eye lids are closed and swollen (Blepharitis), an
+May's condition got worse: his eye lids are closed and swollen

-existence.
-May complains in his autobiography Mein Leben und Streben
+insurance in existence.
+May complains in his autobiography Mein

-victim.
-Most probably were his closed eye lids quite ineffectively treated
+were his closed eye lids quite ineffectively treated with

-with ointments and eye bandages: the so far small chance to see even though
+ointments and eye bandages: the so far small chance to see

 Ernstthal, Marktplatz 183 |